Friday, December 27, 2019

 We have come to the end of the year.
 How have we used the fleeting time?
-What does the coming year hold for us?
-How will it unfold?
-Some of us will reach the end of our pilgrimage on earth and be called home.
+What does the coming year hold for us and how will it unfold?
+It is true that some of us will reach the end of our pilgrimage on earth and be called home.
 Others, however, will continue to have duties and responsibilities ahead of them.

 Whether we finish our journey sooner or later, we need God’s grace to do well and end our pilgrimage worshipping at the throne of Christ.